 Economic torts and intentional business torts that lead to a loss of a business opportunity can seriously threaten, undermine, or destroy a business, and is a complex situation that requires extensive fact-gathering, data analysis, expert input, and understanding of the substantive causes of action as well as potential remedies to maximize recovery.

 Wright Commercial Litigation leverages the deep experience of its principal attorney—Jason E. Wright, who spent over a decade at two large commercial law firms—to apply his broad understanding of business and the law to provide you with the best chances of recovering all losses and compensating your lost business or reputation.
-Knowing the harm and damage that result may be catastrophic for a small business or individual investor, the firm backs up its assessments of the merits of a case by often offering to take cases on a contingency or hybrid basis.
-Contact the firm today to schedule a free consultation.
+Knowing the harm and damage that result may be catastrophic for a small business or individual investor, the firm backs up its assessments of the merits in appropriate cases by offering to take cases on a partial contingency or hybrid basis.

 Wright Commercial Litigation serves clients throughout Texas, including in McKinney, Collin County, Dallas County, and Dallas County with their intentional business tort, economic torts, and loss of business opportunity needs.